emooney/ResourcesTest/README.md

 # ResourcesTest

+## feature/rs-filter

+Working on understanding building using Profiles

+  - Introduced filter files (local.properties, dev.properties)
+  - Introduced profile tags.
+These are driven by appending '-P[profile id]' to the 'mvn clean install' command.

+## master

 This is a test to see what the combination is needed for property variables to properly filter variables.
 Here are the requirements:

   - Spring-boot parent v1.4.2